Last updated on December 16, 2022

 EV battery charging best practices

 The improvement over the past decades in lithium-ion batteries has been significant.
 The advances have extended battery life, increased safety, and reduced the weight and price of battery packs.
-However, like all pieces of technology, if you care for them in the right way, you can extend their longevity and increase your return on investment.
+However, like all pieces of technology, if you care for them in the right way.

 Don’t charge your EV every night